AlvaroAlonsoFlor/wk06_d1_homework/hw_scope_whodunnit.md

 const firstVerdict = declareMurderer();
 console.log('First Verdict: ', firstVerdict);

+// The murderer is Mrs. Peacock

 const secondVerdict = `The murderer is ${murderer}.`;
 console.log('Second Verdict: ', secondVerdict);

+// murderer is Professor Plum, the murderer from declareMurderer only exists inside the function
 ```

 #### Episode 4